Advisory Council of Faculty Senates

 The Advisory Council of Faculty Senates (ACFS) is a non-partisan statewide organization of university faculty members formed to represent the interests of all faculty members working for the State University System of Florida.

+Membership

 ACFS membership consists of two representatives from the faculty senate of each public university in the state, one of whom is typically thechair of the constituent university's faculty senate and thus serves on that university's board of trustees.
 The chair of the ACFS serves on the Florida Board of Governors.